OscarXing/W2019-Shopify/README.md

 # Installation
-After cloning into any file, there will be another folder in there labeled API.
+After cloning into any file, take note of the directory where it's cloned and open commandline/terminal.

-In your commandline navigate to the API directory, you will want to run npm install, to get the exact module versions that I used, in case there is an error with different ones.
+In your terminal navigate to the directory, you will want to run npm install, to get the exact module versions that I used, in case there is an error with different ones.

-After that you will want to run npm start in the api folder.
+After that you will want to run npm start folder.
 If all goes well, it will say "Hello There, We are live at port: 8000".
 Then open http://localhost:8000

 # Querying with Mongo in commandline.

-Open a new terminal,and paste in "mongo ds147681.mlab.com:47681/shopify -u TestUser -p TestUser123" (Without the double quotes) to connect to the mLab database where the collection is being hosted.
+Open a new terminal window,and paste in "mongo ds147681.mlab.com:47681/shopify -u TestUser -p TestUser123" (Without the double quotes) to connect to the mLab cloud database where the collection is being hosted.
 (If this doesn't work, navigate in terminal to where your mongodb.exe is and try again.)

 When typed into the command line, the following queries will display the documents